oottppxx/enigma2/zgemmah7/README.txt

 RECOVERY PREREQUISITES
 1.
-- partition 4 is the recovery, so make sure it boots/works fine;
+- slot 4 is the recovery, so make sure it boots/works fine;
 - make a copy of the linuxkernel4 partition into a file, e.g.: dd if=/dev/mmcblk0p6 of=linuxkernel4 bs=1M
   (this is valid for oatv6.2)